Word@Work, Let God's Word energise your working day!

 Matthew 13:24-26

-The parable of the sower showed that the seed of God's Word is to be sown by people who tell others what God has said.
-This parable teaches about how God's enemy works.
+The Parable of the Sower showed that the seed of God's Word is to be sown by people who tell others what God has said (Matthew 13:1-23).
+This separate parable teaches about how God's enemy works.
 Instead of sowing truth, the devil carefully inserts lies into the vulnerable places of people's minds.
+As vigorous weeds compete with the growing crop of wheat, the evil lies try to smother the truth of the gospel.
 The two opposing kinds of seed are often sown over the same time period.
 However the bad seed, which will stir up wicked desires, is sown when nobody is aware.

 Pages